3 Common SOP Mistakes That Delay Your Admit

 Talk about your insights, motivations, and moments of change.
 For example:

-“While analyzing thousands of data entries, I realized how insights could drive better human decisions.
+“While analysing thousands of data entries, I realised how insights could drive better human decisions.
 That curiosity led me to pursue Business Analytics.”

 Show your evolution instead of repeating your résumé.
 This one shift makes your SOP instantly more human and memorable.